 iii Non-solicitation covenants:

-In an employer-employee relationship, non-solicitation agreements are generally understood to refer to contracts whereby an employee is restricted from soliciting the employer's clients, customers, vendors or employees for a pre-determined duration after termination of the employment.
-While it is an established position of law in India that restrictive covenants seeking to operate post termination of employment are void, courts in India have, on a case to case basis, upheld the validity of non-solicitation agreements even after conclusion of the employment.
+In an employer–employee relationship, non-solicitation agreements are generally understood to refer to contracts whereby an employee is restricted from soliciting the employer's clients, customers, vendors or employees for a predetermined duration after termination of the employment.
+While it is an established position of law in India that restrictive covenants seeking to operate post termination of employment are void, courts in India have, on a case-by-case basis, upheld the validity of non-solicitation agreements even after conclusion of the employment.

 The position under Indian law in relation to the enforceability of non-solicitation restrictions is that courts typically would not grant a specific injunction to enforce a non-solicitation covenant and would be more inclined to grant damages.
-That said, practically allegations of breach of non-solicit clauses are difficult to establish in a court of law.
+That said, practically, allegations of breach of non-solicitation clauses are difficult to establish in a court of law.

 iv Termination of employment

-To carry out termination of employment, an employer would need to adhere to the specific requirements in relation to termination of employment under the Industrial Disputes Act, 1947 (ID Act), State specific legislations applicable to commercial establishments (S&E Acts), and the terms of employment contained in the employment documentation and company policies.
+To carry out termination of employment, an employer would need to adhere to the specific requirements in relation to termination of employment under the Industrial Disputes Act, 1947 (the ID Act), state-specific legislation applicable to commercial establishments (S&E Acts), and the terms of employment contained in the employment documentation and company policies.